KENNEWICK FIRE DEPARTMENT

 Schooling Prior and Post Hiring:

-When hired, completion of a 3 year apprenticeship program, will be required.
+When hired, during 3 year apprenticeship program, completion of nine college classes is required.

 Non-user of tobacco products.